-If OutputSimpleMatchInfo=True, EnableComponents, on page 312 has no effect and reverts to False.
+If OutputSimpleMatchInfo=True, EnableComponents, on page 319 has no effect and reverts to False.

+Type: Boolean

-Туре: Boolean Default: True
+Default: False

 Required: No

 Configuration Section: Eduction

-Example: OutputSimpleMatchInfo=False
+OutputSimpleMatchInfo=False

-See Also: EnableComponents, on page 312

 PostProcessingTaskN

 The name of an Eduction post-processing task to run.

 This parameter specifies the name of a section in the Eduction configuration file that contains the parameters required to run the task.
 To run multiple tasks, use numbered parameters (PostProcessingTask0,PostProcessingTask1, and so on).